 The NAAC views the process of assessment and accreditation as an exercise in partnership, done jointly by the NAAC and the institution being assessed.
 Every stage of the process is marked by transparency.
 The institution is consulted at various stages of the process – eliminating conflict of interest with the peers, planning the visit schedule, sharing the draft peer team report before the team leaves the campus etc. In spite of this participatory approach, there may be institutions that might have grievances to be addressed.
 Therefore, to provide a review mechanism for institutions who are aggrieved about the process or its outcome or any other issues related thereof, the NAAC has evolved Grievance Redressal Guidelines.

-On announcement of the A&A outcome, the institution not satisfied with the accreditation status may submit:
+On announcement of the A&A outcome, the institutions not satisfied with the accreditation status may submit:

 No correspondence (including phone calls) will be entertained on the matter till the appeal is disposed of by the "Appeals Committee/EC of NAAC.
 An Appeals Committee constituted for the purpose will consider the appeal and make recommendations to the Executive Committee (EC).
 The decision of the EC shall be binding on the institution.